dpjanes/iotdb-commands/README.md

 ## Test Cases

 There are numerous test cases in [test](test).
+These are independent of the samples (next sction).

-## Folders
+## More Test Cases

-The folders

-    samples/tests

-Have input Requests to test against
+The folders `samples/tests` Have input Requests to test against The folder `samples/things` are the "Things" to test with

-The folder

-    samples/things

-are the "Things" we test with